forlond/phpunit-testing-tools/docs/symfony_form.md

 ;
 ```

-### propertyPath

-Use the method `propertyPath` to indicate the form property path as string value.
+---

 ```php
 public function propertyPath(Constraint|string $value): self
 ```

+Use the method `propertyPath` to indicate the form property path as string value.

 Example: Assert the form property path is equals to string value.